kawansoft/aceql-http/NEW_WEB/aceql_new_web.md

 You can use advanced SQL options:

 - create transactions by passing a series of SQL commands in autocommit off mode,
-- insert BLOBs or read Blobs,
+- insert BLOBs or read BLOBS,
 - schedule batches to quickly feed your remote databases,
 - call all existing stored procedures of your company or organization.